 Patagonia Boys' Infurno Jacket

-An everyday, warm hooded jacket with a water resistant– coated shell; high-pile fleece (70% recycled) lining the body and lightweight 80-g Thermogreen® polyester (90% recycled) insulation in the sleeves.
+An everyday, warm, hooded jacket with a water-resistant coated shell; high-pile fleece (70% recycled) lining in the body and lightweight 80-g Thermogreen® polyester (90% recycled) insulation in the sleeves.

 - Water- and wind-resistant nylon shell with a water-resistant coating and DWR (durable water repellent) finish; body lined with warm ½”-pile fleece; sleeves with 80-g Thermogreen® polyester (90% recycled) insulation stay warm even when wet

-- Comfortable, 3-panel hood construction for a secure fit
+- Comfortable, three-panel hood construction for a secure fit

 - Full-length, center-front zipper with internal chin guard and external snap-closure storm flap; cuff with double-snap adjustment